mikaela0ng/readme/README.md

         - Error Rates
    - Establish threshold and implement annotations

-   ●Grafana
+- Grafana

-○ Use Prometheus as data source
+   - Use Prometheus as data source
-○create a set of dashboard to monitor the following:
+   - Create a set of dashboard to monitor the following:
-■cluster overview
+      - Cluster overview
-□count of pods running
+         - count of pods running
-□count of pods failed
+         - count of pods failed
-□count of pods ready
+         - count of pods ready
-□ccount of pods not ready
+         - ccount of pods not ready
-□node count
+         - node count
-□etc
+         - etc
-■Chart view of containers
+      - Chart view of containers
-□resource utilization
+         - resource utilization
-□pod resources
+         - pod resources
-□node resources over time
+         - node resources over time

-●Splunk
+- Splunk
-○ingest logs from both webapp and k8s cluster
+   - ingest logs from both webapp and k8s cluster
-○create custom dashboard for different components of the webapp ■user activity
+   - create custom dashboard for different components of the webapp
+      - user activity
-■error rates
+      - error rates
-○configure user roles and permissions, allow new users to search through log with minimum privileges
+   - configure user roles and permissions, allow new users to search through log with minimum privileges.

 ---